 The 2016 Paralympian secured his first medal at a major event in the mixed 10m air rifle prone SH1, finishing with a score of 252.9, just 0.3 behind newly crowned world champion Matt Skelhon of Great Britain.

-“I’m a little bit in shock actually,” Zappelli said, of even making through to the finals, after scraping in to the top 8, by just 0.1 of a point in the qualifying rounds.
+“I’m a little bit in shock actually,” Zappelli said, of even making through to the finals, after scraping into the top 8, by just 0.1 of a point in the qualifying rounds.

 “I haven’t really processed what it means to win silver.
 I was feeling reasonably confident in the final, but I got the odd shot that wasn’t quite right and it rattled me.

-While Australia has already qualified two all-important quota spots for the Tokyo 2020 Paralympic Games next year, the team will be vying to lock in another three over the remainder of the World Championships this week.
+While Australia has already qualified two all-important quota spots for the Tokyo 2020 Paralympic Games next year, the team will be aiming to lock in another three over the remainder of the World Championships this week.

 “There are a whole lot of benefits to having this World Championships here in Sydney.
 We get to laugh at everyone who’s like, ‘Oh my god, the travelling!’ – we do that every time!
 It’s good to see that from somebody else for a change, but at the same time, we’re so close to Tokyo,” Smith said.

-“As you get closer to Tokyo and the fewer competitions there are left, it increases pressure.
-Chances of wildcards to get to Tokyo are limited, so adding the pressure of a World Championships to the pressure of quota spots is tough.
+“As you get closer to Tokyo, and the fewer competitions there are left, it increases pressure.
+Chances of wild cards to get to Tokyo are limited, so adding the pressure of a World Championships to the pressure of quota spots is tough.

-“We’re all glad to be here and I know we’re all looking forward to seeing what each other can do over the course of the week.”
+“We’re all glad to be here, and I know we’re all looking forward to seeing what each other can do over the course of the week.”